Henrik895/ml-donkey-car-project/README.md

 Augmented image:
 ![Augmented image](./readme-images/adversarial.jpg)

 Images were then used to train models with different hyperparameters.
+We also tried categorial approach instead of regression, but this did not work very well because it made the car drive very unsmoothly (constantly correcting its turning radius, even on a straight).

 ## Results